youssef-mansor/TheAgentCompany/docs/EVALUATION.md

 human being).
 Benchmark users are allowed to inspect checkpoint rubrics to ensure the trajectory contains all necessary information used in graders, but examinees (e.g. agents) are not allowed to read checkpoint rubrics or evaluation code.

+## Run Evaluation with OpenHands

+[OpenHands](https://github.com/All-Hands-AI/OpenHands) is a platform for software development agents powered by AI.
+We use it as the baseline for evaluation.

+Please enter `evaluation` directory and check out the [README.md](../evaluation/README.md) for more details.